Former SEKID customers

 SEKID was an improvement district incorporated under letters patent by order in council of the British Columbia legislature Nov.
 2, 1920.
 SEKID was one of five major public water utilities serving Kelowna.
 The District has a rich and varied history, with roots pre-dating the Kettle Valley Railway at the turn of the last century.
 The District was taken over by the City of Kelowna on June 4, 2018.

 SEKID’s service area encompassed almost 9,000 acres of land and accounted for over 20 per cent of Kelowna’s total area.
 Most of the land in the former district is agricultural land.

-If you require your shut-off to occur outside the above timeframe, you may apply for an alternate shut-off time (weather permitting), by calling the Utility Billing office at 250-469-8757 (option 2) from Monday to Friday, 8 a.m. to 4 p.m., or by submitting a service request.
-If approved, a $25 fee will be applied to your account for the late shut-off request.
-We require that the irrigation meter be left on until the final reading is obtained.
+If you woud like to request an early irrigation water turn-on to be scheduled, weather permitting, please call the Utility Billing office at 250-469-8757 (option 2) from Monday to Friday, 8 a.m. to 4 p.m., or by submitting a service request.
+If approved, a $35 fee will be applied to your account to accomodate the request.

 Bills are being issued from the City's Utility billing department and have a slightly different format and frequency, but all existing SEKID rates, fees and allocations will be maintained through 2020.
 Water and irrigation (formerly tax) charges will appear on the same bill.

 Rates haven’t changed and will remain the same until the end of 2020.
 The service charges have been renamed and converted from monthly or quarterly to bi-monthly, and imperial units have been converted to metric.

 Please refer to the following chart for more details: